-Jake Brakes are illegal because of the loud noise it causes neighbourhood.
+Jake Brakes are illegal because of the loud noise it causes the neighborhood.
 In addition, Jake braking is responsible for some environmental pollution and hazards.

 As a result, many communities make laws against their use.
 So, you’ve got to be extremely wary when you realize that the sound of the brakes of a passing truck is almost equal in intensity to that of a gunshot.

 If you’re not familiar with this over-50-something-year-old invention, how it can potentially cause damage, and why it has become prohibited in many areas, this article is for you.

 I’ve taken my time to explain a few things you need to learn about Jake braking, including the meaning of the Jake braking system and areas that restrict or ban its use.